 To use FMT for research or to treat any condition other than RCDI, an IND permit is required.

-The FDA has continued to review the FMT enforcement policy since July 2013, and will be issuing clarifying guidance in the near future.
-The DRAFT of Guidance for Industry: Enforcement Policy Regarding Investigational New Drug Requirements for Use of Fecal Microbiota for Transplantation to Treat Clostridium difficile Infection Not Responsive to Standard Therapies (PDF) is available for review.
+The FDA has released clarifying guidance in March 2016 and the DRAFT of Guidance for Industry: Enforcement Policy Regarding Investigational New Drug Requirements for Use of Fecal Microbiota for Transplantation to Treat Clostridium difficile Infection Not Responsive to Standard Therapies (PDF) is available for review.
 This guidance document has not been finalized by the FDA and is intended for comment purposes only.

 "Fecal Microbiota Transplantation: A Practical Update for the Infectious Disease Specialist," Clinical Infectious Diseases, published 2013.